The VoicePrivacy 2020 Challenge: Results and findings: Challenge design

 \subsubsection{Attack models}

+For each speaker of interest, the attacker is assumed to have access to one or more utterances spoken by that speaker.
+These utterances may or may not have been anonymized and are called \textit{enrollment} utterances.

-The attackers have access to: (a) one or more anonymized trial utterances, (b) possibly, original or anonymized \emph{enrollment} utterances for each speaker.
-They do not have access to the anonymization system applied by the user.
-The protection of personal information is assessed via \emph{privacy} metrics, including objective speaker verifiability and subjective speaker verifiability and linkability.
+In this work, the attackers have access to: (a) one or more anonymized trial utterances, (b) possibly, original or anonymized enrollment utterances for each speaker.
+The protection of identity information is assessed via \emph{privacy} metrics, including objective speaker verifiability and subjective speaker verifiability and linkability.
 These metrics assume different attack models.

-The objective speaker verifiability metrics assume that the attacker has access to a single anonymized trial utterance and several enrollment utterances.
-Two sets of metrics were computed, corresponding to the two situations when the enrollment utterances are original or they have been anonymized (Section \ref{sec:obj_eval_metr}).
-In the latter case, we assume that the utterances have been anonymized in the same way as the trial data using the same anonymization system, i.e., all enrollment utterances from a given speaker are converted into the same pseudo-speaker, and enrollment utterances from different speakers are converted into different pseudo-speakers.
-We also assume that the pseudo-speaker corresponding to a given speaker in the enrollment set is different from the pseudo-speaker corresponding to that same speaker in the trial set.
-In the \textit{post-evaluation} stage, we considered alternative anonymization procedures corresponding to stronger attack models when attackers also have access to anonymized training data and can retrain an automatic speaker verification system using this data.
-We assume that the training, enrollment and trial data have been anonymized using the same system with different corresponding pseudo-speakers.
+The objective speaker verifiability metrics (Section \ref{sec:obj_eval_metr}) assume that the attacker has access to a single anonymized trial utterance and several enrollment utterances.
+Two sets of metrics were computed, corresponding to the two attack models when the enrollment utterances are original or they have been anonymized by the user or the attacker.
+In the \textit{post-evaluation} stage, we considered a stronger attack model where attackers also have access to anonymized training data and can retrain an automatic speaker verification system using this data.

 For the subjective evaluation (Section \ref{sec:subj_eval_meth}), two situations are considered.
-The speaker verifiability metric assumes that the attacker has access to a single anonymized trial utterance and a single original enrollment utterance when for the speaker linkability metric, we assume that the attacker has access to several original and anonymized trial utterances.
+The speaker verifiability metric assumes that the attacker has access to a single anonymized trial utterance and a single original enrollment utterance, while the speaker linkability metric assumes that the attacker has access to several original and anonymized trial utterances.